Middleton Grange, New South Wales: History

 The suburb was officially created in 2005.
 Middleton Grange was considered by Liverpool City Council for rezoning to residential lots in the early 1990s.
 This progressed with lobbying by the land owners and other interested parties until Liverpool City Council started moving forward in 1999.

-LandPro Corporation, together with land owners continued to push the issue, attending numerous Council meetings until rezoning was achieved in 2005, with the Council acquiring land for drainage and other services, including sewer upgrading works (completed by Sydney Water).
+LandPro Corporation, together with land owners continued to push the issue, Rene Licata in 2002 attending numerous council meetings until rezoning was achieved in 2005, with the council acquiring land for drainage and other services, including sewer upgrading works with the funding provided by Landcom (completed by Sydney Water).

-Manta Group Pty Ltd who own the Middleton Grange Town Centre, Managing Director Rene Licata has worked on the Middleton Grange Town project since 2003 with Stateland Developments.
-In 2005 Rene Licata, wanted a more meaningful suburb name as it was known as South Hoxton Park.
-Due to the area's proximity to Hoxton Park Airport Rene Licata looked for a new name amongst prominent Australian aviation heroes.

-Rene discovered the story of Rowden 'Ron' Middleton who was on the 29th mission in Turin, Italy during World War II when his plane was shot.
-With his crew injured he managed to fly the crippled plane back to England but could not land so he forced his crew out in parachutes to save them and flew out to sea where his plane crashed and he died.
+Rene Licata discovered the story of Rowden "Ron" Middleton who was on the 29th mission in Turin, Italy during World War II when his plane was damaged by enemy fire.
+With his crew injured he managed to fly the crippled plane back to England but could not land so he forced his crew out in parachutes to save them and flew out to sea where his plane crashed and died.
 He became the first fighter pilot to receive the Victoria Cross for bravery during World War II.
-Rene also was able to name the streets names also to promote the areas heritage with Lockheed Ave, Cessna St and Qantas Boulevard just a few of the aptly-named streets.

-Rene Licata was able to return with new investors in 2014 to realise his dream and his vision for the new suburb.
-Liverpool City Council recommended the new revamped Master Plan for approval to the Gateway NSW Government on 15 December 2015 to have the site approved for park lands, 1000 apartments and 36,000sqm of mixed use, retail & commercial areas.
+Rene also was able rename the suburb from Hoxton Park East to Middleton Grange and was also able to name the streets to promote the area's heritage with Lockheed Ave, Cessna St, and Qantas Boulevard just a few of the aptly-named streets.
+Rene Licata in 2014 returned to realise his dream and vision for the new suburb.
+Liverpool council recommended in December of 2015 to have the site approved for residential living with apartments, restaurants, medical center, hotel, childcare, commercial offices, reception/entertainment facilities and parklands.

 Demographics

-In Middleton Grange, 55.3% of people were born in Australia.
-The most common countries of birth were Iraq 9.7%, Fiji 3.1%, Philippines 2.6%, Vietnam 1.7% and New Zealand 1.3%.
+In Middleton Grange, 55.2% of people were born in Australia.
+The most common countries of birth were Iraq 14.3%, Fiji 2.9%, Vietnam 1.8%, Philippines 1.6% and New Zealand 1.5%.

-The most common ancestries in Middleton Grange were Australian 11.9%, Italian 8.2%, Assyrian 7.9%, English 7.7% and Indian 4.1%.
+The most common ancestries in Middleton Grange were Australian 14.5%, Assyrian 13.3%, English 9.6%, Italian 8.9% and Iraqi 5.6%.

-The most common responses for religion were Catholic 39.3%, No Religion 9.5%, Not stated 8.5%, Islam 7.1% and Eastern Orthodox 5.5%.
+The most common responses for religion were Catholic 37.6%, No Religion 11.8%, Islam 8.2%, Assyrian Apostolic 6.9% and Eastern Orthodox 6.0%.